mjoblin/vibinui/README.md

 * AirPlay from a MacBook.
 * Running the UI in Chrome on a MacBook and iPad.

-> Vibin is not intended to be a complete replacement for the official StreamMagic apps.
-Vibin lacks
+> **Vibin is mostly an experiment**.
+It is not intended to be a complete replacement for the
-> features like browsing internet radio (although it can play internet radio presets configured in
+> official StreamMagic apps.
+Vibin lacks features like browsing internet radio (although it can play
-> the StreamMagic app), and has no support for TIDAL or Qobuz.
-Nor is Vibin intended to replace
+> internet radio presets configured in the StreamMagic app), and has no support for TIDAL or Qobuz.
-> general-purpose solutions like Plex, Audirvana, Roon, etc.
+> Nor is Vibin intended to replace general-purpose solutions like Plexamp, Audirvana, Roon, etc.

 Watch the [overview video] (4m:15s) to see Vibin's features in action.